notnullgames/phaser/README.md

     var Phaser = require('phaser');

 We have put some premade CommonJS entry-points for a couple usecases in `src/entry_points`.
-You can require them directly, if you don't want everything:
+You can require them directly, or use them as a template, if you don't want everything:

     var Phaser = require('phaser/src/entry_points/no_physics.js');